jrichardsz/voce/README.md

 mvn clean package
 ```

-If no errors, a jar named voce.jar will be inside **target** folder
+If no errors, a jar named voce.jar will be inside **target** folder ready to use in your java projects

 ### Install

-- go to cloned folder and execute
+If no errors in compilation step, voce jar could be used as maven library.

+Just execute this:

 ```
 mvn clean install
 ```

-If no errors, voce jar will be installed in your local maven repository.

 After that, you can use this dependency in your maven projects: